jupyter-widgets/ipywidgets/docs/source/embedding.md

 We also change the CDN from its default of unpkg to use jsdelivr by setting the `data-jupyter-widgets-cdn` attribute.

+What's more, we only load modules from the CDN by setting the `data-jupyter-widgets-cdn-only` attribute.

 In all embedding functions in `ipywidgets.embed`, the state of all widgets known to the widget manager is included by default.
 You can alternatively